padath314/padath314/README.md

 ![](https://github.com/padath314/padath314/blob/main/SUS.png)

 Hi there!
-I'm Susan, a Computer Science and Engineering (CSE) student at IIT Palakkad.
-Welcome to my GitHub profile, where I combine my passion for technology with my love for art and design.
+I'm Susan, a Computer Science and Engineering graduate with honors from IIT Palakkad, currently working as a Product Engineering Analyst at Accenture Japan.
+Welcome to my GitHub profile, where I blend my passion for technology with a love for art and design.

 ## About Me

+- 💼 Working as a Product Engineering Analyst at Accenture Japan
 - 🎓 Graduated in CSE from IIT Palakkad.
 - 🎨 An artist at heart with a keen interest in design.
 - 💻 Aiming to merge creativity and technology to build innovative solutions.